-Cam Neely is in his ninth season as President of the Bruins, as on June 16, 2010 he became just the eighth man to hold that position in the history of the franchise.
+Cam Neely is in his tenth season as President of the Bruins, as on June 16, 2010 he became just the eighth man to hold that position in the history of the franchise.

 He oversees all of the club's hockey and business operations and his goal from the start has been that the Bruins be at the forefront of setting industry standards in all areas of operation.